 Similarly, keep in touch with customers who buy consumables that they may wish to reorder.
-Use automated email notifications from a service like MailChimp to send reminders to them, suggesting that it’s time to place a new order.
+Use automated email notifications from email marketing software like MailChimp to send reminders to them, suggesting that it’s time to place a new order.
 This is a great automation tool for offering proactive sales support and boosting conversion.

 3. Inventory management

 Does your support team get flooded with emails and calls whenever a popular product is out of stock?
 Sounds like you could use some automated inventory management.

 Many e-commerce platforms, such as Shopify, include automated inventory management features.
 There are also many different plugins available, such as Netsuite, Zoho Inventory or Ecomdash, just to name a few of the most popular choices.